Canopy by Hilton: Properties

 The first Canopy by Hilton hotel opened in Reykjavík, Iceland, in July 2016.
 The first two properties in the United States opened in the Washington, D.C. area in early 2018, at The Wharf in Southwest Washington and in Bethesda, Maryland.
 As of March 2018 the company was developing about thirty properties, most in the United States.
 Around eighty percent are new builds, while the others are planned conversions; the London Canopy hotel, in Aldgate, is a combination of both.

 Promotion and branding

 Canopy by Hilton hotels have a local feel, in response to customer testing.
 Employees are called "enthusiasts" and beds have a "canopy" created by a grey headboard that reaches to the ceiling and overhangs.
 The brand's introductory video features scenes filmed in Baltimore and Istanbul.
 In November 2014, Hilton Worldwide built two Canopy model rooms at its headquarters in McLean, Virginia, and showcased them to media and press.
 One showcased new construction, the other a conversion; one illustrated an "imaginary" room in Greenpoint, Brooklyn, while the other exemplified Reykjavík Canopy.
 The models were based on feedback from more than 11,000 consumers.

-The brand uses a bright orange logo and orange accents because it evoked "good energy" in consumer testing.
+The brand previously used a bright orange logo and orange accents because it evoked "good energy" in consumer testing.
 Employees of the month will be given orange Converse shoes and some properties have orange bicycles available for use.
+In June 2026, Canopy revealed a new logo using a "lush mulberry" shade as a more welcoming and comfortable asthetic to guests worldwide.